 General method of instruction

-Each class session will typically include a combination of small group work, large group discussion, brief lecture, and a few minutes of in-class writing.
+Each class session will typically include a combination of small group activities, large group discussion, brief lecture, and possibly a few minutes of in-class writing.

 Although experience studying poetry and/or American literature will be an asset, this course assumes no prior knowledge of the topic and welcomes anyone interested in learning about American poetry, building knowledge collaboratively, and engaging in writing tasks that are creative as well as critical.